sagotoons/fuzzytools/README.md

 Some unique features that come with Fuzzy Tools:
 - set up lights, camera, world and floor (shadow only) with just one or a few buttons
 - the option to enable/disable Motion Blur and animate shutter time with markers
-- use the 3D Cursor to set the camera Focus Distance
 - Alt+M to shift all keyframes and markers from the current frame regardless of selection

 ## Panels